-c) The applicant must provide each member of the family unit's Social Security number to the county

-	agency.
-This requirement is satisfied when each member of the family unit cooperates with the

-	procedures for verification of numbers, issuance of duplicate cards, and issuance of new numbers

-	which have been established jointly between the Social Security Administration and the commissioner.
+(c) The applicant must provide each member of the family unit's Social Security number to the county agency.
+This requirement is satisfied when each member of the family unit cooperates with the procedures for verification of numbers, issuance of duplicate cards, and issuance of new numbers which have been established jointly between the Social Security Administration and the commissioner.

-	(d) Before DWP benefits can be issued to a family unit, the caregiver must, in conjunction with a

-	job counselor, develop and sign an employment plan.
-In two-parent family units, both parents must

-	develop and sign employment plans before benefits can be issued.
-Supplemental Nutrition Assistance

-	Program (SNAP) and health care benefits are not contingent on the requirement for a signed
+(d) Before DWP benefits can be issued to a family unit, the caregiver must, in conjunction with a job counselor, develop and sign an employment plan.
+In two-parent family units, both parents must develop and sign employment plans before benefits can be issued.
+Supplemental Nutrition Assistance Program (SNAP) and health care benefits are not contingent on the requirement for a signed employment plan.

-	employment plan.

-	The eligibility date for the diversionary work program begins with the date the signed combined

-	application form (CAF) is received by the county agency either as a signed written application; an

-	application submitted by telephone; or an application submitted through Internet telepresence; or on

-	the date that diversionary work program eligibility criteria are met, whichever is later.
-The county

-	agency must inform an applicant that when the applicant submits the application by telephone or

-	through Internet telepresence, the county agency must receive a signed written application within 30

-	days of the date that the applicant submitted the application by telephone or through Internet

-	telepresence.
-The county agency must inform the applicant that any delay in submitting the

-	application will reduce the benefits paid for the month of application.
-The county agency must

-	inform a person that an application may be submitted before the person has an interview appointment.

-	Upon receipt of a signed application, the county agency must stamp the date of receipt on the face

-	of the application.
-The applicant may withdraw the application at any time prior to approval by

-	giving written or oral notice to the county agency.
-The county agency must follow the notice

-	requirements in section 256J.09, subdivision 3, when issuing a notice confirming the withdrawal.
+The eligibility date for the diversionary work program begins on the date that the combined application form (CAF) is received by the county agency either as a signed written application; an application submitted by telephone; or an application submitted through Internet telepresence; or on the date that diversionary work program eligibility criteria are met, whichever is later.
+The county agency must inform an applicant that when the applicant submits the application by telephone or through Internet telepresence, the county agency must receive a signed written application within 30 days of the date that the applicant submitted the application by telephone or through Internet telepresence.
+The county agency must inform the applicant that any delay in submitting the application will reduce the benefits paid for the month of application.
+The county agency must inform a person that an application may be submitted before the person has an interview appointment.
+Upon receipt of a signed application, the county agency must stamp the date of receipt on the face of the application.
+The applicant may withdraw the application at any time prior to approval by giving written or oral notice to the county agency.
+The county agency must follow the notice requirements in section 256J.09, subdivision 3, when issuing a notice confirming the withdrawal.